ronmarasigan/PIP/README.md

 #PIP

 PIP is a tiny application framework built for people who use a LAMP stack.
-PIP aims to be as simple as possible to set up and use.
+PIP aims to be as simple as possible to setup and use.

-This is Dushan's fork which features.
+This is Dushan's fork which features:

 * Security fix for a Local File Inclusion (credit LB)
 * Removal of redundant/legacy code